Japan in August: Super Hot and Humid Festivals – Not Advised

 Additionally, August is also the beginning of typhoon season in Japan, which can bring heavy rain and strong winds.

-Be sure to check the weather forecast regularly and stay up-to-date on any typhoon warnings.
+Check the weather forecast regularly and stay up-to-date on any typhoon warnings.

-In terms of regional weather patterns, the northern island of Hokkaido tends to be cooler than the rest of Japan, with average temperatures in the mid-20s Celsius (mid-70s Fahrenheit).
+Regarding regional weather patterns, the northern island of Hokkaido tends to be cooler than the rest of Japan, with average temperatures in the mid-20s Celsius (mid-70s Fahrenheit).

 August Festivals in Japan